Sunday, September 22, 2024

 Of course, a clever person has already noticed a few leaves falling here and there for quite some time before they descend in larger numbers to interlock with each other, layer upon layer, as winter homes for invertebrates, a blanket of warmth on the earth, and fertilizer in next years spring.
 What a wonderful cycle of life nature does on her own without much of our cooperation and plenty of our hinderance.

-Woodland goldenrod does well here in the back garden.
+Blue-stemmed Goldenrod does well here in the back garden.
 A demure plant that is agreeable with its surroundings, kind to the other plants that just want to be friends.
 Much of the time, it pops up in its own space of bare ground, somewhat of a loner.

 Wild petunias can hold their ground with aggressive plants, and bloom most of the summer in sunny patches of poor soil.
 Did you know, the seeds literally explode from the plant, traveling upwards of 10 feet when fully ripe?